Pitsea: A brief history The name Pitsea can be traced back to the Domesday Book of

 into Kelly's (Frederic Festus Kelly) trade directory, which continued into the twentieth century.

-PITSEA is a parish and village situated chiefly on a peninsula formed by the creeks and on the high road from Grays and Tilbury Fort to Rochford and
+Kelly's Directory of Essex, 1894 PITSEA is a parish and village situated chiefly on a peninsula formed by the

-Southend, about I2 miles from each of the former and 10 from each of the latter places and 33 from London, with a station on the London, Tilbury and
+from each of the latter places and 33 from London, with a station on the London, Tilbury and Southend railway, in the Mid division

-Southend railway, in the Mid division of the county, Barstable hundred, Brentwood petity sessional division, sub-division of Billericay, Billericay union,
+of the county, Barstable hundred.
+Brentwood petty sessional division, sub-division of Billericay, Billericay union, Southend county

-Southend county court district, and in the rural deanery of Rochford, archdeaconry of Essex and diocese of St. Albans.
+court district, and in the rural deanery of Rochford, archdeaconry of Essex and diocese of St. Albans.

 The church of St. Michael, standing on a picturesque knoll, is an edifice of stone in the Perpendicular style, and consists of chancel, nave,